open-mmlab/mmengine-template/README.md

 Compared with downstream repositories, **MMEngine Template**:

-- A more concise directory structure for easier maintenance.
-Since most developers do not need to customize lots of datasets, hooks, loops, etc., creating too many nested directory is unnecessary.
+- A simpler directory structure for easier maintenance.
+Since most developers do not need to customize multiple datasets, hooks, loops, etc., creating excessive nested directories is unnecessary.
-- Looser standards for the data flow.
-OpenMMLab series repositories need to obey a more strict dataflow based on `mmengine.structures.BaseDataElement`, which is unnecessary for most individual developers.
-Therefore, **MMEngine Template** does not require developers to format the data to `mmengine.structures.BaseDataElement` instance in the data flow.
+- A more flexible data flow format.
+The data flow standards in OpenMMLab series repositories are quite strict and require compliance with `mmengine.structures.BaseDataElement`, which is not necessary for most individual developers.
+As a result, the MMEngine Template relaxes these standards and does not require developers to format their data as `mmengine.structures.BaseDataElement` instances in the data flow.
-- Looser code standards, developers no longer struggle to fix mypy errors.

-Since developers often meet the error of "Unregistered module xxx" for the lack of triggering the registerring, **MMEngine Template** also will register the module automatically if developers follow the default [directory structure](#directory-structure).
+Developers often encounter the "Unregistered module xxx" error when they fail to trigger registration.
+To prevent this issue, the MMEngine Template automatically registers the module if developers follow the [default directory structure](#directory-structure).

 ## Installation